Back to The Mycelial Grimoire

 For someone with persistent mild-to-moderate anxiety, a workable starting protocol:

-Morning: Ashwagandha tincture, 30 drops in warm water (adaptogen, builds nervous-system resilience over weeks).
+Morning: Ashwagandha — either 30 drops of tincture in warm water, or 500 mg of a standardized root-extract capsule, which is the form most of the trials used (adaptogen, builds nervous-system resilience over weeks).

 Mid-afternoon: Cup of lemon balm tea (gentle nervine support).